amoshochman/to-do-list/README.md

 ### An application built with Python, Flask and Flask-SQLAlchemy.

-As opposed to other tons of similar repositories out there, I avoided here to use a tool like Flask-restful because I'm not planning to adding more functionality to the app.
-An interesting idea for a future project would be adding to this one flask-restful and marshmallow.
+A simple rest service that as opposed to other tons of similar repositories out there, avoids the use of tools like flask-restful.
+This use of only a few packages helps keeping the code easier to understand.
+If adding entities/endpoints/features.
+A good idea for a future project is to extend this to one with tools like flask-restful and marshmallow.

 Pytest is also used here and thanks to the fixture decorator, we're able to test the app on a different DB.